ai-doge/PublicWiki/ai-doge-blog/content/posts/port_llama/index.md

 In this blog post, we'll walk through the technical steps involved in running the Baby llama2 model from the [llama2.c GitHub repository](https://github.com/karpathy/llama2.c) on an iOS app called [Illustrate Llama](https://apps.apple.com/us/app/illustrate-llama/id6452017369).
 We'll cover the process of exporting the model to ONNX format, integrating it into the iOS app, and the challenges we faced along the way.

-## Part 1: Exporting the Model to ONNX Format
+## Exporting the Model to ONNX Format

 ### The Challenge